Furniture retailer: History

 The sector dates back the middle of the 19th century, when furniture sellers in North America and Europe began buying furniture from manufacturers at wholesale prices, and selling them to consumers in showrooms at higher prices.
 Many early showrooms had workshops to build specialty items.

-By the early 20th century, most production of furniture was common in the United States, with major manufacturing centers in Jamestown, New York, High Point, North Carolina and Grand Rapids, Michigan.
+By the early 20th century, most furniture production was concentrated in the United States, with major manufacturing centers in Jamestown, New York, High Point, North Carolina; and Grand Rapids, Michigan.
 However, hand-crafted items remained in demand and furniture factories remained small.

 World War II created a global shortage of wood products, preventing the production of furniture.

 The sale of mass-produced furniture in showrooms became more common in the second half of the twentieth century.
-The introduction of new materials, machinery, adhesives and finishes made it more difficult to distinguish commercially and handcrafted furniture.
+The introduction of new materials, machinery, adhesives and finishes made it more difficult to distinguish between commercially produced and handcrafted furniture.
 Many furniture retailers formed exclusive relationships with furniture manufacturers.